anisbet/pipe/Readme.md

                  if a value for a specified column is empty or doesn't exist, don't count otherwise add 1 to the column tally.
 -C[c0:[gt|lt|eq|ge|le]exp,... ]: Compare column and output line if value in column
                  is greater than (gt), less than (lt), equal to (eq), greater than or equal to (ge), or less than or equal to (le) the value that follows.
                  The following value can be numeric, but if it isn't the value's comparison is made lexically.
 -d[c0,c1,...cn]: Dedups file by creating a key from specified column values
                  which is then over written with lines that produce the same key, thus keeping the most recent match.
 Respects (-r).
 -D             : Debug switch.
 -g[c0:regex,...]: Searches the specified field for the regular (Perl) expression.
-                 Example data: 1481241, -g“c0:241$” produces '1481241'.
+                 Example data: 1481241, -g"c0:241$" produces '1481241'.
 Use
                  escaped commas specify a ',' in a regular expression because comma is the column definition delimiter.
-See also '-m' mask.
+Selecting multiple fields acts like an AND function, all fields must match their corresponding regex for the line to be output.
 -G[c0:regex,...]: Inverse of '-g', and can be used together to perform AND operation as
                  return true if match on column 1, and column 2 not match.
 -I             : Ignore case on operations (-d and -s) dedup and sort.